Cobra maneuver: Pakistan and Egypt

-With time, as their air forces were stationed in Syria, the manoeuvre spread to both the Pakistan and Egyptian air force, who also began using it as a standard defensive manoeuvre for their MiG-21s.
+With time, as their air forces were stationed in Syria, the maneuver spread to both the Pakistan and Egyptian air force, who also began using it as a standard defensive maneuver for their MiG-21s.

 The cobra maneuver may have been performed in combat by an Egyptian pilot during the Yom Kippur War, but the theory is based on a quote from an Israeli pilot that only mentions an Egyptian MiG-21 apparently standing on its tail while trying to evade an attack.

 Soviet Union

 Research and developments on supermaneuverability started in USSR in the early 1980s by Central Aerohydrodynamic Institute, Gromov Flight Research Institute, Sukhoi and Mikoyan.

 In flight testing the Su-27 test pilot Igor Volk was the first to perform the maneuver in that aircraft in practice.
-Viktor Pugachev was the first who publicly demonstrated the manoeuvre in the Su-27 aerobatics display at the Le Bourget airshow of 1989.
+Viktor Pugachev was the first to publicly demonstrate the maneuver in the Su-27 aerobatics display at the Le Bourget airshow of 1989.

-The cobra maneuver came to public attention when Soviet test pilot Viktor Pugachev performed it at the Le Bourget Paris air show in 1989 using a Sukhoi Su-27.
 The tactic was previously unknown to the public and it was quickly named after Pugachev.

 Derivatives of the cobra

-There are several derivatives of the cobra which all initiate it similarly, but end differently.
+There are several derivatives of the cobra which all initiate similarly, but end differently.